-Glasgow-born, Toronto-based Gail McInnes has worked in the fashion, entertainment, and arts industries for over twenty years with a focus on managing and promoting brands and performers.
-She is owner of brand and publicity management agency Magnet Creative Management and Co-founder and CEO of Stylist Box Inc. which hosts annual celebrity styling and gifting lounges.
+Glasgow-born, Toronto-based Gail McInnes has worked in the fashion, entertainment, beauty, and arts industries for over twenty years with a focus on managing and promoting brands and performers.
+She is the founder of brand and publicity management agency Magnet Creative Management and co-founder of Stylist Box Inc.

-Prior to launching her own successful businesses, Gail founded the ground-breaking The Style Box, Canada’s first-ever Canadian fashion designer rental showroom which catered exclusively to high-profile celebrities, dressing them for the Toronto International Film Festival, Emmy Awards, Gemini Awards, and Toronto Fashion Week.
+Prior to launching her own successful businesses, Gail founded the ground-breaking The Style Box, Canada’s first-ever Canadian fashion designer rental showroom which catered exclusively to high-profile celebrities, dressing them for the likes of Toronto International Film Festival, Emmy Awards, Gemini Awards, and Toronto Fashion Week.

 She brings her inherent Scottish charm, expertise and insider knowledge to her role as an on-air host and freelance fashion and lifestyle reporter; having appeared on camera as the fashion host for TDot TV and written for FLARE.com, Huffington Post, Global News, View The Vibe, and more.
 She is currently the Editor-in-Chief of The Pull Magazine.
-As one of Canada's first fashion bloggers, Gail continues her love of posting with her blog Fashion Magnet.
+As one of Canada's first fashion bloggers, Gail continues her love of writing with her blog Fashion Magnet.

 Her in-depth view and opinions into the world of style is often called upon for various television appearances and interviews as an expert in her field, including New York Times, Business of Fashion, Reuters, CBC News, CTV's Your Morning, Global TV’s The Morning Show, CTV News, National Post, Globe & Mail, Tele-Journal, Slice Network, and many more.

 Gail gained international recognition when she was nominated in 2011 as “Communicator of the Year” by the prestigious Scottish Fashion Awards, in association with VOGUE.com.
 She is also a nominee of the RBC Canadian Women Entrepreneur Awards having been nominated in both 2012 and 2013.
 She is also a recipient of the CANFAR Kiss Award for her dedication to the charity.